Trance and dental

 Now I make my way to Leviathan.

-I clump together the main episodes of Moby-Dick just as a way to collect my favorite quotations.
-I sped through the Modern Library edition in college, sped through it again just now with the help of a graphic novel (illustrated by Chabouté—I’m not proud), and look forward to surveying it at leisure, now that I have the landmarks firmly in mind.
-The prose is Biblical, Shakespearean, Miltonic—and Melvillian.
-The construction of the plot is absolute perfection, not disturbed in the least by the dozens of detours in the 135+ chapters and 835 pages (“Give me a condor’s quill!
+The prose is Biblical, Shakespearean, Miltonic—and Melvillian (see Robert Alter, Pen of Iron: American Prose and the King James Bible (2010)).
+The construction of the plot is absolute perfection, somehow not disturbed in the least by the dozens of mazy detours in the 135+ chapters and 835+ pages (“Give me a condor’s quill!
 Give me Vesuvius’ crater for an inkstand!”).
 (Note that the title of the book is Moby-Dick (“or the Whale,” perhaps the most superfluous subtitle in all of literature) but the whale is Moby Dick.
 That hyphen is the first thing I look for in any essay about the work.)

 A. Ishmael, “in a damp, drizzly November in my soul,” is driven to go to sea. (“[A] whale-ship was my Yale College and my Harvard.”)
-He heads to Nantucket and the Spouter-Inn, where he is terrified by Queequeg (from the island of Kokovoko—“it is not down in any map, true places never are”) but befriends him (“better sleep with a sober cannibal than a drunk Christian”).
-They pick the Pequod, are granted 1/300 and 1/90 shares, and listen to the preacher hold forth in his prow of a pulpit, overlooking the entire world.
+He heads to New Bedford and the Spouter-Inn, where he is terrified by Queequeg (from the island of Kokovoko—“It is not down in any map; true places never are”) but befriends him (“better sleep with a sober cannibal than a drunken Christian”).
+They hear the Whaleman’s Chapel preacher hold forth atop his prow of a pulpit, jutting over the entire world.
+They venture to Nantucket, pick the Pequod against a madman’s warnings, and are hired with 1/300 and 1/90 shares.
+(Queequeg’s body is covered with tattoos, like that of a modern college freshman.
+In response to a Quaker employer’s suspicion of heathenism, Ishmael vouches that “Queequeg here is a born member of the First Congregational Church … I mean … the same great and everlasting First Congregation of this whole worshipping world.”)

-B. We meet the mates and their harpooners Starbuck (Queequeg), Stubb (Tashtego) and Flash (Daggoo)—and Ahab.
+B. We meet the mates and their harpooners Starbuck (Queequeg), Stubb (Tashtego) and Flask (Daggoo)—and Ahab.
 We hear the story of how Moby Dick made off with the captain’s leg, said to justify this vengeance voyage.
-The gold doubloon speech is the greatest example of fervent demagoguery—you can feel the sailors getting caught up in and carried away by the emotion.
-The crew pledges on the axis of spears and the passing of the grog.
+The gold doubloon speech is a model of fervent demagoguery—you can feel the sailors getting caught up in and carried away by the emotion.
+The crew pledges fealty on the axis of the spears and the passing of the grog.
 The rational Starbuck uselessly objects to Ahab’s obsession—“to be enraged with a dumb thing, Captain Ahab, seems blasphemous.”
-Here is the crux of the novel—what is the white whale?
+Here is raised the hoary crux of the sprawling novel (and nearly every undergraduate essay about it)—what is the white whale?
 “All visible objects … are but as pasteboard masks.”
-(Kant and Schopenhauer could not put it better.)
+(Kant and Schopenhauer arm in arm could not have warbled a duet any sweeter.)
 “How can the prisoner reach outside except by thrusting through the wall?”
-“Talk not to me of blasphemy, man; I’d strike the sun if it insulted me.”
-“I am madness maddened!”
+Behind or beyond the unhyphenated Moby Dick is take your pick: the aspect of the universe that is terror and indifference (compare G. K. Chesterton’s The Man Who Was Thursday), “all thy unnamable imminglings,” “thou dark Hindoo half of nature.”
+“Talk not to me of blasphemy, man; I’d strike the sun if it insulted me … I am madness maddened!”

 F. Ahab curses and tosses the sextant and compass for only telling him where he is, not where the white whale is.
 (As a collector and scholar of slide rules I must object.)

 G. The Pequod crosses the Indian Ocean towards the Pacific Ocean and into Formosan and Japanese seas.
 Ahab spurns the request of the captain of the Rachel to look for her boat and his young son.
-Viewing the sharks tearing at the whale-flesh, Fleece says, “Your voraciousness, fellow-critters, I don't blame ye so much for; dat is natur, and can't be helped; but to gobern dat wicked natur, dat is de pint.
+Viewing the sharks tearing at the whale-flesh, the elderly cook Fleece says, “Your voraciousness, fellow-critters, I don’t blame ye so much for; dat is natur, and can’t be helped; but to gobern dat wicked natur, dat is de pint.
 You is sharks, sartin; but if you gobern de shark in you, why den you be angel; for all angel is not’ing more than de shark well goberned.”

 Some other fellow travelers